Work experience

 Disconnected subscriptions

-Subscriptions were stored as standalone records, with no links between them.
-This made it difficult to see a client’s subscription history or changes over time.
+Subscriptions were not linked and made it difficult to see a client’s subscription history or changes over time.

 Data integrity issues

-Subscription end and renewal due dates were stored in a shared field that could be manually edited by multiple users.
+Subscription end and renewal due dates could be manually edited by multiple users.
 This led to unreliable data and confusion around subscription timelines.

 How might we improve coordination across service billing and delivery to better manage customer subscriptions?